MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/index.md

 ms.date: 02/18/2018
 ---

-# Language Support
+# Programming Language Support in Xamarin

-This section contains documents that explain some more advanced cross-platform application features and concepts.

 ## C#

 ###  [Async Support Overview](~/cross-platform/platform/async.md)

 Version 5 of C# introduced two new keywords to express asynchronous operations: async and await.
 These keywords let you write simple code that utilizes the Task Parallel Library to execute long running operations (such as network access) in another thread and easily access the results on completion.
 The latest versions of Xamarin.iOS and Xamarin.Android support async and await - this document provides explanations and an example of using the new syntax with Xamarin.